E3 2018 had plenty of games, tears and Fortnite -- a lot of Fortnite

 Gallagher said some of this has come from responses he got from attendees.
 He also said he'd adapted a few things he learned while attending other shows like San Diego Comic-Con and the gaming fan events Tokyo Game Show and Penny Arcade Expo.

-For MacKenzie McCracken, 22 and her husband Luke Boggs, 26, the hassle of traveling to a big show like this from where they live in Indiana was worth it for the experience.
+For MacKenzie McCracken, 22, and her husband, Luke Boggs, 26, the hassle of traveling to a big show like this from where they live in Indiana was worth it for the experience.
 Boggs, who works for a national internet service provider, had wanted to come ever since he was a kid.
-MacKenzie, by comparison, only got into gaming recently after being told she wasn't allowed to when she was a kid.
+MacKenzie, by comparison, only got into gaming recently -- she wasn't allowed to when she was a kid.

 She's planning to come back next year with her game-fan brother in tow.